Notes on modules of finite injective dimension: Introduction

+Stronger conclusions are obtained when finite injective dimension is assumed for larger classes of ideals.
+For instance, if every ideal of big height at most two has finite injective dimension, then combining the preceding results with a classical theorem of Auslander \cite{baus} yields the regularity of $R$.

-In Section 3 we focus on modules of finite injective dimensions with few generators.
-In fact, Vaconcelos asked in \cite[Page 51]{v1} ``how do Gorenstein rings arise?'', and he studied the question by looking at certain modules with few number of generators, see \cite[2.40]{v1}.
-Our first result in \S 3 is as follows:
+Section~3 studies modules of finite injective dimension with few generators.
+Motivated by Vasconcelos' question in \cite[Page~51]{v1} concerning ``how Gorenstein rings arise'', we investigate reflexive modules of small rank and finite injective dimension.
+Our first result in this direction is the following.